Long Tail vs Short Tail Keywords: Which is Better for SEO?

 - Local SEO strategies

-The awareness stage calls for short-tail keywords to capture users who are just starting their research.
-A fitness equipment company might target "home gym equipment" to attract beginners exploring their options.
+At the awareness stage, use short-tail keywords to reach people just starting their search.
+For example, a fitness equipment company might target "home gym equipment" to attract beginners looking around.

-Long-tail keywords shine during the consideration and decision stages.
-The same company would use "compact home gym equipment for small apartments under $500" to target buyers ready to make a purchase.
+Long-tail keywords work best in the consideration and decision stages.
+The same company could use "compact home gym equipment for small apartments under $500" to reach buyers ready to purchase.

 - Short-tail → Blog posts, infographics, videos